 - 10.1 A review of premises licences or club premises certificates is a means available to responsible authorities and other persons to examine the operation of the premises when it becomes problematic and is putting the licensing objectives at risk. - The licensing authority recommends that responsible authorities and other persons should give premises early warning of problems.
 By doing so operators may be able to address these problems without the intervention of formal action.
 It is the Licensing Authority's belief that the promotion of the licensing objectives is best achieved through mutual co-operation between all stakeholders.
 Reviews should therefore be mainly reserved for circumstances where early warnings of concerns and the need for improvement have gone unheeded by the management of the licensed premises.
-However it is acknowledge that under certain circumstances a review of the licence may be the appropriate course of action even in the first instance. - 10.3 It should be noted that although the Licensing Authority can initiate a review it does not intend to do so in circumstances when the application should be made by another responsible authority or other person.
+However it is acknowledge that under certain circumstances a review of the licence may be the appropriate course of action even in the first instance. - 10.3 There is certain criminal activity that may arise in connection with licensed premises which this authority acknowledges should be treated particularly seriously.
+The below list is not exhaustive but examples being the use of the licensed premises: - for the sale and distribution of illegal drugs/medicines. - as the base for the organisation of criminal activity, particularly by gangs; - for employing a person who is disqualified from that work by reason of their immigration status in the UK - for the sale and storage of illegal, counterfeit, contraband or stolen goods.
+E.g tobacco, alcohol and vapes/e-cigarettes. - persistently sales of alcohol to minors. - 10.4 This policy stresses that revocation of the licence even in the first instance will be seriously considered where reviews arise due to the crime prevention objective being undermined through the premises being used to further crimes. - 10.5 This Authority acknowledges that persistent sales of alcohol to children should be treated seriously.
+Where it can be demonstrated that those managing the premises do not operate appropriate policies or have not exercised appropriate due diligence then revocation will be considered. - 10.6 It should be noted that although the Licensing Authority can initiate a review it does not intend to do so in circumstances when the application should be made by another responsible authority or other person.
 However, there are occasions when it may wish to make such an application or make representations e.g. when there are a number of unconnected complaints that in themselves do not require another responsible body or other person to make a representation, but when taken together may undermine the licensing objectives.

-10.4 The role of the licensing authority is to administer the process and determine the outcome at a hearing.
+10.7 The role of the licensing authority is to administer the process and determine the outcome at a hearing.